| Factor Payments to Abroad. Definition |

 Transnational Corporations as Engines of Growth

-expanding rapidly, much faster than other key economic variables such as world
+been expanding rapidly, much faster than other key economic variables

-economic situation have placed foreign direct investment in a central position
+global economic situation have placed foreign direct investment in a

 |